 No matter how many times you visit a place, there will always be something new for the next time.
 I believe that you can never say a place is covered or seen just by visiting it once or by checking in at a place.
 This was my third time in Pondicherry and I still found new things to explore.
+The vibes and the laid back nature of Pondicherry is what makes it special.

 PIN for later reference